Taught course

 Those with a 2:2 are welcome to apply, but preference will be given to those who have some additional relevant clinical experience to add to their CV.

-All applicants, regardless of qualifications, are advised to use the space provided in the personal statement/additional information section of the online application process, to detail any experience that may be relevant to studying an MSc in Applied Psychology.
-This information may be used for selection purposes.
+NB: All applicants, regardless of qualifications, are advised to use the space provided in the personal statement section of the online application process, to discuss any skills and experience that may be relevant to studying the MSc in Applied Psychology, and what they would like to gain from studying on the programme.
+This information may be used for selection purposes when offering places on the MSc.

 Months of entry